yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In Solution Explorer, on the right-click menu for ContosoEvents.Web, Publish is circled.](media/image162.png "Solution Explorer")

-2. Select the App Service option, choose Select Existing, then select Publish.
+2. Select the App Service option, choose Select Existing, then select **Publish**.

     ![Under Publish, the Microsoft Azure App Service tile is circled.
 Under this tile, the radio button is selected for Select Existing, and is circled.
 At the bottom, the Publish button is circled.](media/image163.png "Publish section")

 3. You may be prompted to log in to your Microsoft Account with access to the subscription where you created the resources for this hands-on lab.
 After logging in, you can select the subscription in the App Service screen.

-4. From the list below, expand the Resource Group you created previously (hands-on-labs), and select the web app contosoeventsweb-SUFFIX.
-Select OK.
+4. From the list below, expand the Resource Group you created previously (hands-on-labs), and select the web app **contosoeventsweb-SUFFIX**.
+Select **OK**.

     ![In the App Service window, in the Resource group pane, the hands-on-labs folder is expanded, and contosoeventsweb-SUFFIX is selected.
 At the bottom of the window, the OK button is circled.](media/image164.png "App Service window")